For your protection we are:

 Where funds are to be returned by ourselves as managing agent, this is by cheque or bankers transfer.

-In the event you require the recommendation of a suitable professional cleaning and carpet cleaning company where applicable, please contact us in good time for this to be done before the end of your tenancy.
+In the event you require the recommendation of a suitable professional cleaning and carpet cleaning company, please contact us in good time for this to be done before the end of your tenancy.
 Please note that where additional cleaning is required after the inventory checkout, the landlord will employ a professional company and a handling fee will be added.
 This charge is listed below.

 In most circumstances the landlord will remain responsible for the insurance of the building and his own contents against normal risks covered by a household insurance policy.
 This however does not cover damage, accidental or otherwise, by a tenant.